ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 Note that the `fulfillOrder` promise resolves when the transaction has been confirmed and mined to the blockchain.
 To get the transaction hash before this happens, add an event listener (see [Listening to Events](#listening-to-events)) for the `TransactionCreated` event.

-If the order is a sell order (`order.side === "ask"`), the taker is the _buyer_ and this will prompt the buyer to pay for the item(s).
+If the order is a listing (sell order, `order.side === "ask"`), the taker is the _buyer_ and this will prompt the buyer to pay for the item(s).

 ### Accepting Offers

-Similar to fulfilling sell orders above, you need to fulfill a buy order on an item you own to receive the tokens in the offer.
+Similar to fulfilling listings above, you need to fulfill an offer (buy order) on an item you own to receive the tokens in the offer.

 ```typescript
 const order = await openseaSDK.api.getOrder({ side: "bid", ... })